golemfactory/yagna/test-utils/market-hub/README.md

-For the first stage of integration testing we will use GolemClientMockAPI written in C# on top of .NET Core, which supports also on Ubuntu, macOS.
+For the first stage of integration testing we will use GolemClientMockAPI written in C# on top of .NET Core, which beside Windows supports also Ubuntu and macOS.

 https://github.com/stranger80/golem-client-mock/